xpdavid/CS2103R-Report/index.md

 #### Coding Standard

 We use coding standard in [OSS Generic](https://oss-generic.github.io/process/codingStandards/CodingStandard-Java.html) project for TEAMMATES.
-Most of the standards have been enforced in `CheckStyle` or `PMD`.
+Most of the standards have been enforced using `CheckStyle` or `PMD`.
 Severals of them can be explored more.

 ##### Boolean Variable Naming Conversion